-In Morocco we call this tagine ‘djaj mqualli’ (yes, you can pronounce it) and it’s a classic in Moroccan cuisine.
+In Morocco we call this tagine ‘djaj mqualli’ and it’s a classic in Moroccan cuisine.
 If you’ve ever been to Morocco, I am pretty sure you would have tried djaj mqualli, sometimes the tagine is served topped with French fries, yes French fries!

-Chicken, Preserved Lemon and Olives Tagine – Djaj Mkalli
+Chicken, Preserved Lemon and Olives Tagine – Chicken Mkalli

 Serves 4 to 6

 - 2 tablespoons olive oil

 - 4 large onions (about 800 gr), chopped